 Unsafe Electro-magnetic rays are emitted from Microwaves

 Technically, the microwave doesn’t make use of radiation, rather it uses radio waves and turns them into heating energy.
 The photons in the microwave are much lesser in intensity than visible light.
-So there is no question of unsafe electro-magnetic rays getting emitted from microwave ovens.
+So there is no question of unsafe electromagnetic rays getting emitted from microwave ovens.

-Microwave cooks inside out
+The microwave cooks inside out

 It’s actually the opposite.
 Microwaves work on the outer layer and food and let the heat transfer gradually to the inner layers.
-Some advanced convection microwave ovens, however, has the ability to cook food both ways.
+Some advanced convection microwave ovens, however, have the ability to cook food both ways.

 Nutrients in food get destroyed in the microwave

-It can’t get any further from the reality!
+It can’t get any further from reality!
 Scientific research has proved that microwave ovens are better equipped in preserving the nutritional value of food items.
 Microwaves retain more amount of vitamins and minerals than almost any other cooking method.